markovicmmarko/beginner-mini-python-projects/README.md

 >> quiz2 - This is the most basic quiz game which reads questions and answers from a CSV file.
 It prompts the user to play, compares their answers to the correct ones, and provides feedback.
 Case and whitespace are handled for accuracy.
 At the end, it calculates and displays the percentage of correct answers.

 >> ran_nums.py - This Python code prompts the user to choose a top range number for a random number guessing game.
 The program generates a random number within this range and allows the user to guess it.
 Feedback is provided for each guess, and the game tracks the number of attempts until the correct guess.

+>> jmbg - This mini project features an authentication system, utilizing the Fernet module for secure data handling.
+The "app.py" file authenticates users by checking their credentials against those stored in the "admins.txt" file.
+The file contains usernames and encrypted passwords.
+The system returns specific codes based on whether the username exists and if the provided password matches the stored one, ensuring secure authentication.